carolinadussau/entra-audit-log-patterns/README.md

 - Not all audit events populate userPrincipalName; objectId may be the only identifier
 - Microsoft Graph directory audit endpoints may expose a shorter retention window than logs streamed to Log Analytics
+- This repository intentionally focuses on reasoning patterns and failure modes rather than exhaustive automation.

 These constraints are documented intentionally rather than abstracted away.